Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

 To prove estimate \eqref{strong_GEN_ESTI_PDE} of Theorem \ref{strong_MAIN_RESULT_PDE} for the current system \eqref{strong_GEN_PDE_A}, it follows from the specific structure of the matrix $B$ that we have to estimate for any $l \in \leftB 1,n\rightB$ the quantities $D_{\x_l} D_{\x_1}^r \tilde \u_i(t,\x)$, $r\in \{0,1\}$.
 From \eqref{strong_CTR_DER_OU}, we thus have

 We now face two problems: first the $\gF_i$ are unbounded, second the above time singularity is, as is, not integrable.
 Let us consider the worst case \emph{i.e.} when $r=1$.
-To smoothen the time singularity, the main idea consists in using the regularity of the source term $\gF_i$ by exploiting precisely the fact that, once integrated through the variables $\y_l$ to $\y_n$, the transition density $\tilde p $ does not depend on the variable $\x_l$ anymore.
+To smoothen the time singularity, the main idea consists in using the regularity of the source term $\gF_i$ exploiting precisely the fact that, once integrated through the variables $\y_l$ to $\y_n$, the transition density $\tilde p $ does not depend on the variable $\x_l$ anymore.
 This is due to the structure of $\mathbf A$ in \eqref{strong_def_A}, which in particular yields that the resolvent $(\tilde \gR_{s,t})_{0\le t\le s\le T} $ is lower triangular.
-It is hence equal to 0 when we differentiate it w.r.t. $\x_l$: this is what will be called a \emph{cancellation (or centering) argument} in the following.
 Precisely, denoting for conciseness by $\btheta_{s,t}(\x)=\tilde \gR_{s,t} \x $ (which is coherent with the notation below when handling non-linear flows), we write: